crowdsecurity/cs-wordpress-bouncer/docs/install-with-docker-compose.md

 > - you should have [`docker`](https://docs.docker.com/get-docker/) installed
 > - `docker` should be [`runnable without sudo`](https://docs.docker.com/engine/install/linux-postinstall/).
 > - [`docker-compose`](https://docs.docker.com/compose/install/) installed locally.
+> - IPv6 should be enable in your docker configuration.
+Enabled it following [this guide](https://docs.docker.com/config/daemon/ipv6/).
+(Note that you'll may have to create the file `/etc/docker/daemon.json`).
+> - If your develop environnment is MacOS, please refer to the [MacOS host installation guide](macos-host.md).

 ## Install the stack for development purpose